 If you have one of the inherited types of kidney cancer, it is possible you may get more kidney tumours in the future.
 Because of this, your surgeon might suggest a different approach for you.
 Patients with inherited types of kidney cancer need a long-term strategy and so should be seen by an expert in kidney cancer whenever possible.

 In many cancers, people can take additional “insurance policy” treatments to reduce the chance of the cancer coming back.
 You may have heard of chemotherapy, hormone therapy or radiotherapy as additional (“adjuvant”) treatments for cancer.
-These treatments do not seem to work for patients with kidney cancer, and recent clinical trials of typical kidney cancer drugs (e.g. sunitinib, sorafenib) have also failed to show a benefit for patients as additional, adjuvant treatments to help prevent recurrence.
+Past studies indicated that these treatments did not seem to work for patients with kidney cancer.
+However one study published in 2017 showed benefit for select high-risk patients who took sunitinib for one year.
+Ongoing study of real-world data will help to determine which patients could benefit from taking sunitinib following surgery and how this approach affects their quality of life and overall survival.
+In the meantime, patients are encouraged to seek an expert opinion to make a fully informed decision.

 All cancer survivors should have follow-up care.
 Once you have finished your cancer treatment, you will establish a follow-up cancer care plan with your treatment team, which may include seeing a range of health professionals.